rjkviegas/skills-workshops/practicals/databases/entity_relationship_diagrams.md

 Entity Relationship Diagrams
 ============================

-_This will need to be pasted into http://hackmd.io/ to render properly._
+_This will need to be pasted into http://hackmd.io/ to render properly.
+Make sure you copy the `raw` text!_

 ## Learn to